 |Two-season||These tents are lightweight but offer less protection against the elements.
 While they are suitable for Spring and Summer, you may need an extra tarp if you use one during heavy rain.|

-|Three-season||These are the most popular type of tent in Australia.
+|Three-season||These are the most popular type available in Australia.
 They are relatively light and can stand up to heavy rain better than two-season tents.|

 |Four-season||These tents work all year round.
-They are heavier and more expensive than two-season tents because they are more durable.
+They are heavier and more expensive than two-season models because they are more durable.
 While they work well in cold climates, they sometimes feel hot and stuffy in hot weather.|

 |Five-season||Five-season tents are designed for cold weather and high-altitudes.
-If you camp during snowstorms, five-season tents are the way to go, but if you just need protection from the Sydney winter they’re not worth the money.|
+If you camp during snowstorms, five-season models are the way to go, but if you just need protection from the Sydney winter they’re not worth the money.|

 Additional features to look for

 Hopefully, you’ve found a tent that is easy to use, roomy enough for your party and gear, and suited to the weather you’ll be camping in.
 Next, check if it includes these extra details: